pdesrochers01/MachineLearningPlan/README.md

 1. Perform few more iterations of the previous steps.
 1. Shortlist the top three to five most promising models (prefer models that make different types of errors).

-# Fine-Tune the System and Training at scale
+# Hyperparameter Tuning and Training at scale
 *Notes: Use as much data as possible for this step, especially as you move toward the end of fine-tuning.
 Automate as much as possible.*
 1. Fine-tune the hyperparameters using cross-validation.
 Treat the data transformation choices as hyperparameters.
 1. Combine the best models to produce better performance than running them individually.
-1. Once we are confident about the final model, measure its performance on the test set to estimate the generalization error.
+1. Make prediction: Once we are confident about the final model, measure its performance on the test set to estimate the generalization error.
 1. Train the final model at scale.

 # Deployment